Shopify pricing plans comparison showing costs and features for UK businesses

 Shopify Basic: £19 to £25 per Month

-Shopify reporting dashboard showing professional analytics features
+Shopify reporting dashboard showing professional analytics features available on Grow and above

 Shopify Grow: £49 to £65 per Month